JDMullally/FishGame/Fish/Planning/player-protocol.md

 A player should be able to do the following in order to interact properly with our API:

-- Get All Current Games
 - Get a Game (GameState) by ID
 - Get a Game's GameTree
 - Get if a Game is over
-- Get All Players in a Game
-- Get a Player in a Game by ID
 - Get a Player's turn in a Game
 - Get a Player's score in a Game
-- Get all of a Player's Penguins in a Game
 - Get all of a Player's possible moves with a Penguins in a Game
 - add a new Player in a Game
 - add a Penguin for a Player in a Game